Wardley-Mapping-Foundation/wmf-standards-dsl/README.md

+# WMDL - Wardley Mapping Description Language

-The Wardley Map description language (WMDL) is based on the grmmar used by Onlinewardleymaps.com.
-Though widely used an capable of basically  describing Wardley Maps the grammar itself lacks desirable features and is not described formally.
+The Wardley Map description language (WMDL) is based on the grammar used by Onlinewardleymaps.com.
+Though widely used and capable of basically describing Wardley Maps, the OWM grammar itself lacks desirable features and is not yet described formally.

-In order to allow for tool developers to create interoperable software systems a standardized language is needed.
-There fore the OWM grammar should be formalized and extended to form a standard.
+In order to allow for tool developers to create interoperable software systems, a standardized language is needed.
+WMDL aims to become that standard by building upon the foundation of OWM.

-The WMDL should be used as a description language as well as an interchangeable format.
+WMDL should be used as a description language as well as an interchangeable format.

-# Enhancements to the OWM grammar
-* OWM does not support additional data on map elements, e.g. data for further analysis like the cost of a component.
-WMDL should offer this.
-The suggested format is to have a json-like key-value structure, e.g.:

-		component foo [0.75, 0.6] {cost: 123.0, technology: 'existent'};

-See [Syntax](syntax.md) for further details.
+See [Syntax](Syntax.md) for further details.

+## Key features:
+* Standardized language: Tools using WMDL should be able to produce interchangeable output such that toolchains consisting of various tools created b the community can be created
+* Human readable: WMDL should be easily to write an understand by humans.
+Ultimately it should be usable in visual editors to quickly produce maps, e.g. in a collaborative mapping session
+* Support for optional visual aids, e.g. advice on how to display a certain component in a visual editor (shape, color, ...)
+* Support for optional data on map elements.
+Additional (meta) data can be used with structured queries and analysis.

-# Map Elements
+## Map Elements

 * [Component](expressions/Component.md)
 * [Anchor](expressions/Anchor.md)